kean/DFImageManager/README.md

 Modern iOS framework for fetching, caching, processing, displaying and preheating images from various sources.
 It uses latest advancements in iOS SDK and doesn't reinvent existing technologies.
 It provides a powerful API that will extend the capabilities of your app.

+The DFImageManager has a single responsibility of providing a great API for managing image requests, with an ability to easily plug-in everything else that your application might need.
+It also features [multiple subspecs](#install_using_cocopods) that integrate things like [AFNetworking](https://github.com/AFNetworking/AFNetworking) as a networking stack for fetching images, and [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage) as a performant animated GIF engine.

 #### Supported Resources
-- `NSURL` with **http**, **https**, **ftp**, **file**, and **data** schemes (`NSURLSession` or `AFNetworking` subspec)
+- `NSURL` with **http**, **https**, **ftp**, **file**, and **data** schemes (`AFNetworking` or `NSURLSession` subspec)
 - `PHAsset`, `NSURL` with **com.github.kean.photos-kit** scheme (`PhotosKit` subspec)
 - `DFALAsset`, `ALAsset`, `NSURL` with **assets-library** scheme (`AssetsLibrary` subspec)

 ## Features
 - Zero config, yet immense customization and extensibility.
 - Uses latest advancements in [Foundation URL Loading System](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/URLLoadingSystem/URLLoadingSystem.html) including [NSURLSession](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSURLSession_class/) that supports [SPDY](http://en.wikipedia.org/wiki/SPDY) protocol.
 - Instead of reinventing a caching methodology it relies on HTTP cache as defined in [HTTP specification](https://tools.ietf.org/html/rfc7234) and caching implementation provided by [Foundation URL Loading System](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/URLLoadingSystem/URLLoadingSystem.html).
 The caching and revalidation are completely transparent to the client.
-[Read more](https://github.com/kean/DFImageManager/wiki/Image-Caching-Guide)
-- Common protocols for different resources (`NSURL`, `PHAsset`, `ALAsset` etc).
+- Has basic built-in networking implementation, and optional [AFNetworking integration](#install_using_cocopods) which should be your primary choice.
+Combine the power of both frameworks!
 - Animated GIF support using best-in-class [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage) library.
+- Common APIs for different resources (`NSURL`, `PHAsset`, `ALAsset`, and your custom classes).
 - Centralized image decompression, resizing and processing.
-Resizing provides a lack of misaligned images and lower memory footprint.
 Fully customizable.
 - Separate memory cache for decompressed and processed images.
 Fine grained control over memory cache.
 - [Compose image managers](https://github.com/kean/DFImageManager/wiki/Extending-Image-Manager-Guide#using-dfcompositeimagemanager) into a tree of responsibility.
 - [Automatic preheating](https://github.com/kean/DFImageManager/wiki/Image-Preheating-Guide) of images that are close to the viewport.
 - Groups similar requests and never executes them twice.
-This is true for both fetching and processing.
 Intelligent control over which requests are considered equivalent (both in terms of fetching and processing).
 - High quality code base.
-Follows best design principles and patterns, including _dependency injection_ used throughout.
+Dependency injection is used throughout.
 - Extreme performance even on outdated devices.
 Asynchronous and thread safe.
-- Unit tests help to maintain the project and ensure its future growth.
+- Unit tested.

 ## Getting Started
 - Download the latest [release](https://github.com/kean/DFImageManager/releases) version